 Chinese Food Broken Down

-Don’t draw a conclusion based on the obvious when it comes to Chinese food.
-For example, General Tso’s Chicken has too much sodium, soy sauce and chili peppers for dogs.
-Besides, it usually has garlic!
+But that’s not the full picture.
+For example, upon closer scrutiny, General Tso’s Chicken has too much sodium, soy sauce, chili peppers and it usually has garlic!

 No Monosodium Glutamate

-You shouldn’t be feeding your pet dog Chinese food, especially if it’s laced with this nasty chemical.
-Even people should avoid it.
+What’s certain is you should not feed your pet pooch Chinese food, especially if it’s laced with this chemical.

 Key Canine Considerations